fabianleeaws/firehoseanalytics/doc-module-02.md

 5. Keep entering each subfolder until you reach the files:

 ![Delivered files](./imgs/02/05.png)

+6. Kinesis Firehose will split files up based on your buffer settings, remember we set our buffer at 1MB and 60 settings.
+This means Kinesis Firehose will deliver a file once either 60 seconds or passed or 1MB of data has been ingested, whichever happens first.

+7. Select a file, select **Download**, and open up the file in a text editor

 We're done! continue to [Lab 3 : Create & Deploy Your First Docker Image](./doc-module-03.md)